YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ### 1.1.
 Purpose
-The purpose of this document is to describe all the features, functionalities and capabilities provided by a properly installed, configured and operated instance of the issue-tracker application.
+The purpose of this document is to describe all the features, functionalities and capabilities provided by a properly installed, configured and operated instance of the qto application.
-This document is the CONTRACT between you as the potential, former or active user of an issue-tracker instance and the product owner of that instance.
+This document is the CONTRACT between you as the potential, former or active user of an qto instance and the product owner of that instance.

 ### 1.2.
 Document status
-This document is updated constantly in every release of the issue-tracker.
-Each version however is considered to be a complete version regarding the issue-tracker version it situated in.
+This document is updated constantly in every release of the qto.
+Each version however is considered to be a complete version regarding the qto version it situated in.

 ### 1.3.
 Audience
-This document is aimed for everyone, who shall, will or even would like to interact with an issue-tracker application instance.
+This document is aimed for everyone, who shall, will or even would like to interact with an qto application instance.

 ### 1.4.
 Master storage and storage format
-The master storage of this document is the master branch of the issue-tracker release you are interested in.
+The master storage of this document is the master branch of the qto release you are interested in.
 The main storage format is Markdown.

 ### 1.5.
 Version control
-The contents of this document MUST be updated according to the EXISTING features, functionalities and capabilities of the issue-tracker version, in which this document residues.
+The contents of this document MUST be updated according to the EXISTING features, functionalities and capabilities of the qto version, in which this document residues.

 ### 1.6.
 Process
-The issue-tracker provides a mean for tracking of this documentation contents to the source code per feature/functionality, thus should you find inconsistencies in the behavior of the application and the content of this document you should create a bug issue and assign it to the owner of your product instance.
+The qto provides a mean for tracking of this documentation contents to the source code per feature/functionality, thus should you find inconsistencies in the behavior of the application and the content of this document you should create a bug issue and assign it to the owner of your product instance.

 ## 2. UI FEATURES
-This section describes the User Interface ( UI ) features of the issue-tracker application, which all ( for now ) are accessible from an internet browser accessing a running instance of the issue-tracker application.
+This section describes the User Interface ( UI ) features of the qto application, which all ( for now ) are accessible from an internet browser accessing a running instance of the qto application.
 The following examples illustrate the concept: